I’m currently thinking about tensions between the public and the private, and the ethics of privacy and conscience.

 I wonder if a language of privacy evolved, or an acceptance of it.
-And what of public as well?
-It’s not simply the opposite of private.
+And what of public as well, which is not simply the opposite of private.

 It reads interestingly in Milton’s Samson Agonistes: ‘That grounded maxim so rife and celebrated in the mouths of wisest men; that to the public good private respects must yield.’